Install

 What You Need to Get Started

-1. Java JDK 11 (or later) - Any distribution such as Adoptium should work.
+1. Java (1.8 minimum, 11 or later recommended) - Any distribution such as Adoptium should work.
 If you already have Vivado, it includes Java, see Using Java distributed with Vivado below on how to use it.

 2. Git (source revision control system)